Newera Linux is not another linux distribution.

 Newera Linux is also a self contained internet server which can create, prepare, deploy, ssl and host your WordPress Website in a few clicks.

-Newera Linux uses Ubuntu and KDE at it’s core and is fully updated and compatible with all current Linux, Ubuntu, KDE and Plasma software, apps and widgets.
+Newera Linux uses Fedora and KDE at it’s core and is compatible with most Linux software, apps and widgets.

 Plug it into your notebook along with a 55″ uhd TV at 3,840 X 2,160 pixels with a wireless keyboard/mouse combo and your in business with the latest cloud based internet system.

 As well as the system and included software you have a 512 gig portable USB hard drive.